griffithlab/civic-docs/docs/about/figures.rst

      - **Curation 'Funnel' Diagram** - Illustrates the distillation of clinically actionable knowledge from raw sequencing data, with an emphasis on the bottleneck created by the increasing high-level curation burden on research scientists.
 Useful to illustrate how CIViC can help alleviate this curation burden by turning the process into a collaborative, social effort.
    * - |adding-updating-evidence|_
      - **Adding and Updating Evidence Flowchart** - Shows how evidence is submitted, rejected or accepted, curated, and used to support variant summaries and assertions.
+   * - |add-evidence-update-assertion|_
+     - **Adding Evidence to Support Assertions** - Provides a visual overview of how evidence can be added, curated, and then incorporated into an Assertion record to support an Assertion statement.

 CIViC Branding
 --------------